OUR SERVICES

 • Advice relating to employment conditions including wages and salaries, promotions and benefits, working hours, sick leave, maternity and paternity leave, redundancy;

-• and Assisting non-EU nationals wishing to work in Malta to apply for work permits and VISA compliance for residency purposes related to their work in Malta.
+• Assisting non-EU nationals wishing to work in Malta to apply for work permits and VISA compliance for residency purposes related to their work in Malta.

-Read more about employment law in Malta on the ICLG to Employment & Labour Law 2022.
+Read more about employment law in Malta on the ICLG to Employment & Labour Law 2025.

 OUR LAWYERS SPECIALISING IN THIS FIELD